bwsolutions/SaaSServerless-Identity/README.md

 2. npm run deployAll

 ## Usage example
-* Use details in Application README.md to access services.
+* Use details in SaaSServerless-Client/README.md to access services.
 * monitor logs in CloudWatch

 ## Acknowledgments / References